Characters

 Main characters: Leopold the cat and two mice.

-Ginger Cat Leopold lives in house number 8/16, next to a cafe and an atelier, on Murlykina street.
+Ginger Leopold the cat lives in house No. 8/16, next to the cafe and studio, on Murlykina Street.
 He is portrayed as a typical intellectual: he does not smoke, does not drink, does not raise his voice.
-Leopold is a real peace cat, and his main credo, repeated almost at the end of every episode, is "Guys, let's live together."
-At the same time, in the first three episodes, Leopold nevertheless preliminarily taught mice a lesson.
+Leopold is a real peace-loving cat, and his main credo, repeated almost at the end of every episode, is “Guys, let’s live together.”
+At the same time, in the first three episodes, Leopold still taught the mice a lesson.

 Mice

 1. - Leopold and the goldfish.
-The cat Leopold caught a goldfish, but let it go without asking anything from it.
-Later, mice caught the fish and asked to make them big and scary - but whoever the fish turned them into, they found only problems.
+Leopold the cat caught a goldfish, but let it go without asking it for anything.
+Later, the fish were caught by mice and asked to be made big and scary - but no matter who the fish turned them into, they only found trouble.
 Then they ask to be turned back into mice and they end up at Leopold's house.
 When they break into Leopold's house, he asks the goldfish to make him invisible.
-The mice look for the cat and organize a pogrom in his house - then Leopold, using his invisibility, scares the mice.
+The mice are looking for the cat and causing a pogrom in his house - then Leopold, using his invisibility, scares the mice.

-2. - Revenge of the cat Leopold.
-After another antics of mice, a dog doctor came to the cat Leopold, who prescribed him Ozverin to help him cope with the mice.
-But Leopold, instead of taking one tablet according to the prescription, drank everything at once and went berserk.
-After the mice were defeated for real, he became kind again.
+2. - Leopold the Cat's Revenge.
+After another prank of mice, a dog doctor came to the cat Leopold, who prescribed him “Ozverin” to help him cope with the mice.
+But Leopold, instead of taking one prescription pill at a time, drank it all at once and went wild.
+After the mice were truly defeated, he became kind again.

-3. - Treasure of the cat Leopold.
-The mice received a map in the mail, on which the treasure is marked.
-In the place indicated on the map, a chest really turned out to be buried, but it turned out to be not what the mice were waiting for.
+3. - Treasure of Leopold the cat.
+The mice received a map by mail indicating the treasure.
+There was indeed a chest buried in the place indicated on the map, but it did not contain what the mice were expecting.

-4. - Leopold the Cat TV.
-The cat Leopold has bought a TV, and the mice are trying their best to stop him from watching his favorite cartoon in peace.
+4. - Leopold the cat TV.
+Leopold the cat bought a TV, and the mice are trying their best to prevent him from quietly watching his favorite cartoon.

 6. - Leopold's birthday.
-Leopold the cat is getting ready to celebrate his birthday, and the mice are trying to ruin his birthday.
+Leopold the cat is preparing to celebrate his birthday, and the mice are trying to ruin his holiday.

 8. - Cat Leopold in a dream and in reality.
-The cat Leopold is sunbathing and swimming, and the mice are trying to scare him.
-As he falls asleep on the beach, he dreams that he has landed on a deserted island.
+Leopold the cat is sunbathing and swimming, and the mice are trying to scare him.
+When he falls asleep on the beach, he dreams that he is on a desert island.

 9. - Interview with the cat Leopold.
-Cat Leopold gives an interview to an invisible interlocutor.
+Leopold the cat gives an interview to an invisible interlocutor.

-10. - Polyclinic of the cat Leopold.
-Cat Leopold has a toothache, and he goes to the clinic to the dentist, and then for a physical examination.
-Meanwhile, the mice are trying to set up another dirty trick for him.
+10. - Clinic for Leopold the Cat.
+Leopold the Cat gets a toothache, and he goes to the clinic to see a dentist, and then for a medical examination.
+Meanwhile, the mice are trying to play another dirty trick on him.

-11. - Leopold's cat car.
-Leopold the cat built a car on his own, equipped with a variety of electronic devices.
+11. - Leopold the cat's car.
+Leopold the cat independently built a car equipped with many electronic devices.
 When Leopold drove out of town, the mice stole the car, but were unable to figure out all its functions.

 1. "Just Murka".
-A film-parody of modern advertising, created on the basis of animated films by TO "Ekran".
-Popular actor cat Leopold refuses to appear in commercials on principle.
-But it is him, with the help of the charming Murka, that the mafia is trying to drag into the advertising business.
-Insidious mafiosi conspire with well-known cat-haters - mice, Gray and White, who are trying to force Leopold to watch ads on TV.
+The film is a parody of modern advertising, created on the basis of animated films by TO “Ekran”.
+Popular actor Leopold the cat refuses on principle to appear in commercials.
+But it is him, with the help of the charming Murka, that the mafia is trying to drag him into the advertising business.
+The insidious mafiosi enter into a conspiracy with the famous cat-haters - the mice, Gray and White, who are trying to force Leopold to watch advertising on TV.
 Leopold falls in love with the cat Murka.

-2. "Every day is not Sunday".
-The mice, having colluded with the cat Leopold, spread rumors that Leopold is a racketeer.
-The cat receives an invitation from the mafia Kozebayan to a social event in the gangster "raspberry", where Leopold hopes to meet Murka.
+2. “It’s not all Maslenitsa for the cat”.
+The mice, having entered into a conspiracy with the cat Leopold, spread rumors that Leopold is a racketeer.
+The cat receives from the mafia Kozebayan an invitation to a social event at the gangster's "raspberry", where Leopold hopes to meet Murka.

 3. "Soup with a cat".
-Murka and Leopold begin a "happy" family life.
-Murka makes the cat watch commercials.
-Leopold agrees to filming, but suddenly disappears ...
-The mafia kidnaps Murka in the hope that Leopold will still go on the air.
+Murka and Leopold begin a “happy” family life.
+Murka forces the cat to watch commercials.
+Leopold agrees to filming, but suddenly disappears...
+The mafia kidnaps Murka in the hope that Leopold will still go on air.

 4. "Puss in Boots".
-Captain Pronin enters the game, who goes to the international mafia.
-The cat Leopold and the cat Murka help him.
+Captain Pronin comes into play and goes out to the international mafia.
+He is helped by the cat Leopold and the cat Murka.

 Editions